 Supporting clients: identify acutely impacted segments and build trust in digital channels

-Financial service providers need to continue to serve clients in ways that support their wellbeing, families, and businesses during this trying time.
+Financial service providers need to continue to serve clients in ways that support their well-being, families, and businesses during this trying time.
 Given that some clients may be disproportionately affected, institutions should develop different response and support plans specific to the segmentation of their existing clients’ businesses and take a customer-centric approach that focuses on maintaining trust with clients.
 As much as possible, institutions should encourage clients to use digital channels that reduce their dependence on cash.
 In China, the robust digital ecosystem enabled repayments to continue while the country was in lockdown and allowed loan disbursements to restart quickly after the outbreak’s peak.
 However, in-person transactions may be difficult to avoid for some regions and segments.
 In-branch assistance should prioritize elderly or at-risk clients to ensure that they feel safe and their needs are met.
 In cases where digital channels are limited, some institutions have granted grace periods to minimize in-person transactions.

 Enabling staff: Build morale and enable remote work

 To support staff who may feel uncomfortable coming into work or who are experiencing declining morale due to uncertainty, institutions must demonstrate their commitment to staff safety and security.
 Institutions should take measures to ensure that staff salaries will continue to be paid and revisit any performance targets that exist considering travel and in-person meeting limitations.
-Where possible, institutions should enable staff to work remotely by offering secure access through tools such as VPN, data plans, and laptops.
+Where possible, institutions should enable staff to work remotely by offering secure access through tools such as VPNs, data plans, and laptops.